PaNOSC-ViNYL/ase/doc/overview.rst

   unit cell (a sequence of three sequences of three numbers).
 The default value is ``[1.0, 1.0, 1.0]``.

-``pbc``: Boundary conditions
+``pbc``: Periodic boundary conditions
-  The default value is ``False`` - a value of ``True`` would give pbc boundary conditions along all three axes.
+  The default value is ``False`` - a value of ``True`` would give periodic boundary conditions along all three axes.
 It is possible to give a sequence of three booleans to specify periodicity along specific axes.